MLvaibhav/Stackoverflow-tag-predictor/README.md

     if conn_r is not None:
         reader =conn_r.cursor()
         reader.execute("SELECT Title, Body, Tags From no_dup_train ORDER BY RANDOM() LIMIT 1000000;")

+# And After reading all the files, we are deleting all the rows
 if os.path.isfile(write_db):
     conn_w = create_connection(write_db)
     if conn_w is not None: